Application and Visa

 What type of meal plan should I select?

 Where you live will affect what meal plan you choose.
 You must choose the Quad Upperclass Plan if you want to live in the Quad.
 It is also a good plan if you want flexibility in where to eat on campus and do not plan to cook your own food.
 If you want to live in a suite with a kitchen (for example, in Plimpton, 600's, Cathedral Gardens, etc.), you might want a plan that would allow you to prepare your own food, such as the Basic Plan, Convenience Plan, or Points-Only Plan.
-If you know that you want to eat in the dining halls and do not want to cook your own food, the Unlimited Plan might be best for you.
+If you know that you want to eat in the dining halls and do not want to cook your own food, the Platinum Plan might be best for you.
 You should choose your ideal housing choice and the meal plan that would go best with that choice.
 Please note that you can change your meal plan when your housing assignment is confirmed and/or when you come to campus.

 What is the difference between meals and points?